Licensed Mental Health Counselor, LMHC

 Specialties & expertise

 Ellen Santaniello is a Licensed Mental Health Counselor who has been practicing in the Providence area since 2010.
-She uses Gestalt Therapy, Interpersonal Therapy, mindfulness practices, and psychodynamic therapy in her practice.
+She uses Internal Family Systems, Gestalt Therapy, Interpersonal Therapy, and mindfulness practices in her work.

-Ellen enjoys working with adolescents and adults experiencing life transitions, particularly around the transition to college and adulthood, as well as in mid-life.
-She works with clients facing challenges including anxiety, depression, family issues, and relationships.
-Ellen strives to create an environment that is safe, sex-positive, and welcoming for folks of all genders and sexual orientations.
+Ellen enjoys working with adults and adolescents experiencing life transitions, particularly around the transition to college and adulthood, as well as issues that arise in mid-life.
+She helps clients facing challenges that include anxiety, depression, current and past family issues, inner conflict, and relationship struggles.
+Ellen strives to create an environment that is safe, sex-positive, and welcoming for folks of all genders, sexual orientations and relationship styles.

-Aside from her work as a counselor, Ellen has worked as a faculty member at both Rhode Island College and Rhode Island Community College.
-She has also worked as a voice teacher for more than 25 years, and enjoys working with other artists around the challenges unique to the creative process.
+Aside from her work as a counselor, Ellen has been a faculty member at both Rhode Island College and Rhode Island Community College.
+She has also been a singer and voice teacher for more than 30 years, and enjoys working with artists around the challenges unique to the creative process.

 Anxiety – Generalized anxiety, social anxiety, panic attacks